The City of Old

 Getting to Nagasaki, especially from Tokyo can be a little expensive as most of the budget carriers do not fly there directly.
 The reason being that demand is probably not nearly high enough, so most of the budget airlines or LCCs will fly to Fukuoka airport instead.
 Of course, this can be handy if Fukuoka is part of your itinerary, as you can make it part of your Kyushu tour.
 However, it can also be painful if you’re on a tight budget.
 Alternatively, booking tickets well in advance should be able to ‘land’ you a discounted airfare, around 20,000 yen or less on one of Japan’s major airlines.

 For our journey, we secured tickets via Jetstar to Fukuoka, this cost around 10,000 yen return.
 On the way there, we were lucky enough to capture some stunning shots of Mt Fuji.
 After landing at Fukuoka airport, we then took an express limousine bus to Sasebo costing around 2,700 yen one way, as that was the first part of our journey.
-However, if you wish to go direct to Nagasaki, you will need to go to the main city first via the subway (which is only a few stops away), and swap for an express train or bus from the main train terminal.
-If you take bus you will pay a similar price as Sasebo, around 2,800 yen, however taking train costs around 5,000 yen for similar travel times.
-If time was not limited, Fukuoka would have been included on my itinerary too, but I digress.
+However, if you wish to go directly to Nagasaki, you will need to go to the main city first via the subway (which is only a few stops away), and swap for an express train or bus from the main train terminal.
+If you take a bus you will pay a similar price as Sasebo, around 2,800 yen, however taking train costs around 5,000 yen for similar travel times.
+If time was not limited, Fukuoka would have been included in my itinerary too, but I digress.

 As another option, the ole’ trusty google maps suggests from Tokyo it will take a combined 7.5 hours by bullet and express trains, 15 hours by car or an 8 day+ trek (8 hours and 15 hours to be exact – are you up for the challenge?).